mczhuge/NLSOM/README.md

 The original experiments on paper can be found in [experiments](https://github.com/mczhuge/NLSOM/tree/main/experiment).
 They provide some basic exploration of Mindstorm and NLSOM.

 ## ☑️  TODO

-In the original paper, the NLSOM is **pre-defined** and the mindstorm is **enforced**.
-However, in this repository, the NLSOM is **self-organized** and the mindstorm occurs **automatically**.
-Due to the heavy reliance on prompts in the current repository version, the current one are not stable.
-Therefore, there are some identified issues that are awaiting optimization:
+We adopt two ways to conduct NLSOM and Mindstorm: 1) in the original paper, NLSOM is pre-defined, and Mindstorm is enforced.
+2) in this repository, NLSOM is self-organized, and Mindstorm occurs automatically.

+However, this version is not stable due to heavy reliance on prompts.
+Several issues need optimization:
-* Make mindstorm more stable: 1) design better prompts or 2) develop a tailor-made mindstorm system.
+* Improve stability of Mindstorm: a) enhance prompt design, or b) develop a dedicated Mindstorm system.
-* Support multi-turn mindstorms.
+* Enable multi-turn Mindstorms.
 * Support targets with multiple inputs.
-* Add more communities and agents.
+* Expand communities and agents.
-* Design a more accurate reward mechanism.
+* Design a more precise reward mechanism.
-* Make the NLSOM learnable.
+* Enhance learnability of NLSOM.

 ## 💌 Acknowledgments